St. John’s

 Over the years St. John’s has been blessed with many special events and activities.
 In 1972, St. John’s participated in the first CROP Walk in the Rosenberg/Richmond area and still continues to do so.

 Ministerial leadership has changed over the years and everyone has made St. John’s a wonderful place to worship.
-In the past 71 year history of St. John’s, there have been 6 ministers and 4 interim ministers, with the last minister being the Rev. Dr. Dale Staggemeier who resigned on October 30, 2011, after serving the church for eleven years.
-Following his resignation, Rev. Fred Banda was called as interim minister.
-Since June 1, 2014, the Rev. Daniel Haas settled in as pastor at St. John’s United Church of Christ until June 16, 2019.
+In the past 71 year history of St. John’s, there have been 9 ministers and 6 interim ministers, with the Rev. Dr. Dale Staggemeier resigning on October 30, 2011, after serving the church for eleven years.
+Following his resignation, Rev. Fred Banda was called as interim minister followed by Rev. John Huegel, also as interim minister.
+Starting on June 1, 2014, the Rev. Daniel Haas settled in as pastor at St. John’s United Church of Christ until June 16, 2019.
 On July 11, 2019 Rev. Felix Carrion accepted the position of Minister at St. John’s until March 5, 2023.
+In May 2023 Rev. Ken Richter was hired as the Minister of St. John’s UCC to serve until October 27, 2024.